buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 ### WR34
 The _IfcWindowPanelProperties_ shall only be used in the context of an _IfcDoorType_.
-> NOTE  The deprecated entity _IfcWindowStyle_ is applicable as well.
+> NOTE  The deprecated entity _IfcWindowType_ is applicable as well.